invictus-integration/docs-ifa/framework/components/transcoV2.md

 **SQL Command Instruction**

-This instruction can be added to the Transco config to promote values from the database into XML or JSON content.
+This instruction can be added to the Transco config to promote values from the database into XML or JSON content, or into the requst Context.
 Scope path can be defined so that the command affects only nodes within that path.
 In the command section, a connection to the DB must be provided either via a connection string or via the Key Vault secret name.
 The SQL query itself is also defined in this section.
 Parameters in the SQL query must be denoted with an '@' symbol.
 Parameters may be given a name or indexed with a number.

 Example:
 *SELECT CustomerStatus FROM dbo.Customers WHERE CustomerName = @Name AND Active = @Active*